pkozuchowski/Apex-Opensource-Library/docs/TestDataBuilder.md

 ### Trivia

-* If there is no prototype set up in `TestDataBuilderFactories`, builder will return records with only overriding fields.
+* If there is no prototype set up in `TestDataDefaults`, builder will return records with only overriding fields.
 Nothing bad will happen.
-You should create all records through the builder, even if there's no prototype - when new required field is created, you can just add prototype in [TestDataBuilderFactories](..%2Fforce-app%2Fcommons%2FunitTesting%2FTestDataBuilderFactories.cls) and all unit tests will have this new field populated.
+You should create all records through the builder, even if there's no prototype - when new required field is created, you can just add prototype in [TestDataDefaults](..%2Fforce-app%2Fcommons%2FunitTesting%2FTestDataDefaults.cls) and all unit tests will have this new field populated.
 * `similarly()` method needs to be preceded with `create` method.
 * When calling `create()` subsequently for different sobjects, builder will return/insert a single list with many different sObjects.
 It's better to create getRecords/insertRecords for each sobject type separately.